First Day in Japan: You’ve just arrive in Japan then….!

 Bills can be changed but coins.

-How much yen should I bring to Japan?
+How much yen should you bring to Japan?

-How much yen do I need a day?
+How much yen do you need a day?

 These are the real questions everyone wants to know before any action.